 9 Ways to Increase Your Chances of Passing Your CII Written Exam

-This is particularly true for the advanced financial planning exams where answers should be related to the actual case study.
-If they are not, there is a risk you won’t be awarded the mark.
+With AF exams, your answers should be related to the actual case study as much as is possible.
+If they are not, there is a real risk you won’t be awarded the mark.

 2. Use bullet points.

 It’s true that bullet points are a lot easier to mark for the examiners, but they can also benefit the student.
 Using bullet points helps you to be concise and focused and prevents waffle – a practice that rarely results in extra marks.
 Look at the exam guides for your subject, study the marking schemes, and practise answering in this way.

 3. Use the number of marks available as an indicator of how many points are needed.